Microchip-MPLAB-Harmony/crypto/readme.md

 acceleration, and the deltas/patch for the wolfCrypt/wolfSSL library to use the hardware accelerators.

-**Note:** Microchip Technology Inc. and wolfSSL Inc. have entered a ten year agreement in 2019 to allow the use of wolfCrypt (excluding FIPS) inside of MPLAB Harmony 3 projects.
-Please contact Microchip and wolfSSL for the commercial release of wolfSSL before using in production.

  - [Release Notes](./release_notes.md)
  - [MPLAB Harmony 3 Crypto Wiki](https://github.com/Microchip-MPLAB-Harmony/crypto/wiki)
  - [MPLAB Harmony 3 Crypto API Help](https://microchip-mplab-harmony.github.io/crypto)